Photon escape from the ISCO of a rotating black hole in Asymptotic Safety: Introduction

 Asymptotic Safety (AS) is an approach to a quantum theory of gravity which is distinguished for being based entirely on the standard quantum field theory as it makes use of the techniques of the functional renormalization group (FRG) \cite{Reuter}.
 The FRG flow of the scale dependent quantum effective action for gravity is dictated by the Wetterich equation \cite{Wett}, which is a nonperturbative evolution equation.
 A theory is asymptotically safe if this flow approaches a non-Gaussian fixed point (NGFP) in the ultraviolet (UV) where quantum scale invariance is realized in the sense that a finite number of dimensionless coupling strengths become scale-invariant and safe from unphysical divergences.
 In AS the transition scale in the UV is assumed to be the Planck scale.
 Scale invariance in the UV ensures that the theory is UV-complete and predictive up to the highest energies \cite{Reut-Saue,Litim,Falls}.
 The onset of quantum scale invariance at the Planck scale leads to the antiscreening character of gravity in the UV, that is, to a weakening of gravity at high energies.
 The possibility of solving the problem of the singularity inside the horizon of black holes in the AS framework lies in this prediction\\

-To explore the consequences on the BH physics within the AS proposal for quantum gravity, the so-called renormalization group improved (RGI) metrics are constructed.
+To explore the consequences on the BH physics within the AS proposal for quantum gravity, the so-called renormalization group improved (RGI) metrics are constructed \cite{Bon-Reu}.
 These are obtained by replacing the classical metric with its scale-dependent counterpart that results from the RG flow.
 In the infrared (IR) limit, the improved metrics still depend on a free quantum parameter $\xi$, with the classical metrics reproduced in the limit $\xi \rightarrow 0$.
-So, the spacetime geometry we will consider is described by the IR or low energy limit of the RGI metric constructed in \cite{Cai,Haroon}.
+So, the spacetime geometry we will consider is described by the IR or low energy limit of the RGI metric constructed in the context of an asymptotically safe theory of gravity containing high-derivative terms in the effective action \cite{Cai,Haroon}, which we will outline ahead.
 In this limit, the running Newton coupling acquires the form

 where $G_{0}$ is the classical Newton constant and $\xi$ is the quantum parameter that determines the quantum effects on the spacetime geometry.
 The impact of $\xi$ on the horizon scale physics of RGI BH spacetimes has been discussed in a plethora of works (for recent reviews see \cite{Eich,Plat} and references therein).
 In particular, quantum gravity modifications to the shadow cast by non-rotating and rotating BHs in AS have been studied in \cite{Eich2,LAS1,Shi}.\\